guptajay/Kaggle-Digit-Recognizer/README.md

 ## Results & Ranking

-The best entry (using LeNet v2 described below) scored an accuracy of 99.557% on the test set given by Kaggle with a worldwide rank of 351.
+The best entry (using LeNet v2 described below) scored an accuracy of 99.557% on the test set given by Kaggle with a worldwide rank of 351 as of May 2020.

 |     Model    | Train Accuracy (%) | Validation Accuracy (%) |
 |:------------:|:------------------:|:-----------------------:|